ellioseven/kratos-ss-ui-react/README.md

   redirected to after a login or registration
 - Headers are not available to React, so only the cookie based security method is available
+- Session is set to expire at 24 hours, after that time, the user session will be refreshed by redirecting them to the login screen

 ## @todo